 In October 2012, the Company entered into a US\$485 million five-year floating rate term banking facility.
 The Company made its first draw down under this facility of US\$100 million in November 2012.
 The Company subsequently drew down an additional US\$175 million in December 2012.
-In January 2013, the Company drew down an additional US\$50 million and the balance of US\$160 million.
+In January 2013, the Company drew down an additional US\$50 million, and the Company expects to draw down the balance of US\$160 million by the end of January 2013.